 Prerequisite: Completion of all DBA core courses or permission of college.
 This course is designed to improve students' knowledge, skills, abilities, and attitudes in quality systems design and international quality standards through advanced research and practical application.
-The course provides scholar-practitioners with a framework for designing quality systems design foundation the international quality standard ISO 9001:2015.
-Students learn to design quality systems in their organization where they can volunteer during the course.
+The course provides scholar-practitioners with a framework for designing quality systems in their organizations.
+The course reinforces as a quality systems design foundation the international quality standard ISO 9001:2015.
+Students learn to design quality systems in their organizations or another organization where they can volunteer during the course.
 Sector-specific quality standards will be reviewed including IATF 16949:2016 (For the automotive industry), AS 9100D:2016 (For the telecommunications industry).